MihailScirba/Hibernate_GUI_Bank_System/README.md

 The goal of this project is to master basics of hibernate framework.
 For better navigation and user-friendly interface i used javaFX(just easier usage).
 The project is not done yet.
+I couldn't finished it, because I was having a lot of homework at college and not enough time to work on project.
+Nevertheless I got some part of basics from Hibernate.